DavidTello1/GameEngine/README.md

 - Bounding Box for parent of meshes *WIP*

 ## Features
-- You can select multiple game objects (with Left CTRL) to make texture loading process faster
+- Multiple game objects can be selected (with Left CTRL) to make texture loading process faster
 - Selected game objects can be deleted with button _Delete_ or with the key _SUPR_
 - If a game object is selected inside _Hierarchy_, the new gameobjects will be created as childs of it
 - All loading actions can be automatically made drag and dropping the file directly to the editor